The Clarksdale White House

 Having been born in Clarksdale but raised in Tallahatchie County on a farm, Magical Madge has vivid memories of her trips to the Delta town with her mother.
-Invariable, they would drive down the main boulevard, West Second Street, where all the big, pretty houses were located.
+Invariably, they would drive down the main boulevard, West Second Street, where all the big, pretty houses were located.
 Madge would crane her neck every single time looking for that amazing home on the corner with the huge carport.
 She imagined what it would be like if she could go inside.

-In 2010, her dream became a reality when Magical Madge and Chilly Billy Howell had the opportunity to purchase what was known as the Wegener home, and now lovingly called The Clarksdale White House.
+In 2010, her dream became a reality when Magical Madge and Chilly Billy Howell had the opportunity to purchase what was known as the Wegener home and now lovingly called The Clarksdale White House.
 (CWH)

-It gives Madge great pleasure to connect with her guests, ensuring their positive experience while staying in Clarksdale.
+It gave Madge great pleasure to connect with her guests, ensuring their positive experience while staying in Clarksdale.
 Providing guests with clean, large and private accommodations with a personal touch of Southern hospitality and character from Madge, sets stays in the Clarksdale White House apart from any other place.

 The Clarksdale White House and the back Delta Bohemian Guest House are historical homes built in 1917 by a local Mississippi Delta planter named John Nause.
 Some of the wood used to build the DBGH and CWH came from his farm called Ashlog Plantation near Marks, Mississippi.

 John Nause built The White House for himself and the guest house for a farm employee named Riley and his wife, who served as the family’s cook.
-Another bit of trivia: John Nause’s wife, Hazel, was later crowned “Miss Clarksdale.”
+Another bit of trivia: John Nause’s wife, Hazel, was crowned “Miss Clarksdale.”

 Living Rooms – two large sitting areas which can be separated by pocket doors